ArnauCS03/ArnauCS03/README.md

 <h1 align="center">Hi 👋, I'm Arnau Claramunt</h1>
 <h3 align="center">I love C++, Python, Pathfinding Algorithms and AI.</h3>

-- 🔭 I’m currently studing Computer Science in **FIB-UPC Barcelona**
+- 🔭 I’m currently studying Computer Science in **FIB-UPC Barcelona**

-- 🌱 I’m currently learning **React and App Developement**
+- 🌱 I’m currently learning **Reinforcement Learning**

 - 🔆 Vision: My passion lies in explaining things, helping people and sharing ideas and codes.
 I really enjoy learning new skills and experiment with every technology.
-I hope that some of my repositories serve as a source of inspiration and utility to you, showcasing my continuous journey of self-improvement and learning.
+I hope that some of my repositories serve as a source of inspiration and be useful to you, showcasing my continuous journey of self-improvement and learning.

 - 📫 How to reach me **arnauclaramunt03@gmail.com**